systematic-uol/systematic-uol.github.io/docs/people-insight/activity-book.md

 **Flexibility:** Participants could: write and draw in the books, type responses on a computer/smartphone, share photos, videos, or voice notes.

 **Supported, not stand alone:** Conversations with participants were carried out beforehand to ensure clarity and encourage reflective, creative responses.
-Videos were also available, talking through the activity books.
+[Accompanying instruction videos](#accompanying-instruction-videos) were also available, talking through the activity books.

 ### Activity books as part of a set of methods